-- a.
-The public comment period was no less than 30 days; and - b.
-Outreach and engagement activities were conducted to encourage feedback during the public comment period.
+- The public comment period was no less than 30 days; and - Outreach and engagement activities were conducted to encourage feedback during the public comment period.

-The UH broadband office will release a draft of the Initial Proposal Volume 1 & 2 in early November for public comment.
-The public comment period will begin on November 7, 2023, and will conclude on December 10, 2023.
-During this 33-day period, the public will be able to submit comments in writing via mail, telephone, or electronically through email or an online form.
-The UH Broadband Team will also be conducting in-person and virtual meetings across Hawai'i, informing the public on BEAD and the Initial Proposal comment period, where public comment can also be received.
-The public is encouraged to register for events using the form: https://forms.gle/RDWWtP1ZJjEq47wK8.
+The University of Hawai'i Broadband Office (UHBO) released a draft of the Initial Proposal Volume 1 & 2 in early November for public comment.
+The public comment period began on November 7, 2023, and concluded on December 10, 2023.
+During this 33-day period, the public was able to submit comments in writing via mail, telephone, or electronically through email or an online form.
+UHBO also conducted in-person and virtual meetings across Hawai'i, informing the public on BEAD and the Initial Proposal comment period, where public comment could also be received.
+The public was encouraged to register for events using the form:

+https://forms.gle/RDWWtP1ZJjEg47wK8.

-The public is encouraged to submit their comments during the 33-day period for the best possibility of impacting the Initial Proposal's final draft.
-However, the UH broadband office will continue to consider and incorporate comments and feedback throughout the BEAD implementation effort.
+The public was encouraged to submit their comments during the 33-day period for the best possibility of impacting the Initial Proposal's final draft.
+All public comments received during the official public comment period were published to the UHBO Initial Proposal webpage once the public comment period concluded.
+UHBO will continue to consider and incorporate any additional comments and feedback throughout the BEAD implementation effort.